Wheezy Caching comes with the following cache implementations:

 cache = MemcachedClient(['unix:/tmp/memcached.sock'])

-You can specify key encoding function by passing key_encode argument that must be a callable that does key encoding.
+You can specify a key encoding function by passing a key_encode argument that must be a callable that does key encoding.
 By default string_encode() is applied.

-All arguments passed to MemcachedClient() are the same as to original Client from python-memcache.
+All arguments passed to MemcachedClient() are the same as those passed to the original Client from python-memcache.
 Note, python-memcached Client implementation is thread local object.

-pylibmc is a quick and small memcached client for Python written in C. Since this package is an interface to libmemcached you need development version of this library so it can be compiled.
+pylibmc is a quick and small memcached client for Python written in C. Since this package is an interface to libmemcached, you need the development version of this library installed so pylibmc can be compiled.
 If you are using Debian:

 apt-get install libmemcached-dev